Free Small Business Tax Spreadsheet

 Sheet #1 – Recurring Expenses

-I put in Feedblitz monthly cost and multiplied it by 12 so that I can see how much it costs me each year.
-I like to have both the monthly and yearly totals.
-The monthly total tells me that I need to be setting aside $95.67 for regular expenses.
-The yearly total will help me at the end of the year see the difference between how much I actually spent in the year and how much I spend with irregular costs.
+We put in Feedblitz monthly cost and multiplied it by 12 so that I can see how much it costs me each year.
+We like to have both the monthly and yearly totals.
+The monthly total tells me that we need to be setting aside $95.67 for regular expenses.
+The yearly total will help us at the end of the year see the difference between how much we actually spent in the year and how much we spend with irregular costs.

 Sheet #2 – Earnings

-One reason I keep track of my earnings in this same spreadsheet is so that I can calculate how much I should take out each month for taxes.
+One reason we keep track of my earnings in this same spreadsheet is so that we can calculate how much we should take out each month for taxes.

-Each source of income has two lines: how much was earned that month, and how much was actually paid to me that month.
-Unless the source is direct sales to me, it typically gets paid out a month or two after the month it was actually earned.
-For example, anything I earned from Amazon gets paid two months later.
-Anything I earned from Feedblitz (ad revenue from my emails) or Monumetric (ads on my website) get paid about a month later.
+Each source of income has two lines: how much was earned that month, and how much was actually paid to us that month.
+Unless the source is direct sales to us, it typically gets paid out a month or two after the month it was actually earned.
+For example, anything we earned from Amazon gets paid two months later.
+Anything we earned from Feedblitz (ad revenue from our emails) or Monumetric (ads on our website) get paid about a month later.

 Your taxes will be based on how much you have been paid, not how much you have earned.
 Hence the need for two lines per source.

 Each state has radically different tax rates.
-I personally keep out 25% because my husband has a full-time job.
+We personally keep out 25% because Phillip has a full-time job.
 However, some people keep out as much as 50% and pay quarterly.
-This is not something I am going to explain here since it varies so much for each person.
+This is not something we are going to explain here since it varies so much for each person.
 This spreadsheet is set for 30% taxes.

-As you can see from the example in my spreadsheet, I earned $385 in January but was only paid $356.
-This means I should set aside $106.80 to pay towards taxes.
+As you can see from the example in my spreadsheet, we earned $385 in January but was only paid $356.
+This means we should set aside $106.80 to pay towards taxes.

 Sheets #3-10 – Categorized Expenses

 Now we’re getting into the important parts!
 When you submit your taxes, you will not submit one lump sum of all of your expenses for the year.
 Instead, you will be asked sums for different categories.
-The first year I did this, I had no idea I would be asked to divide it up.
-It took me hours to go through my budget software (I use YNAB) and manually divide them.
+The first year we did this, we had no idea we would be asked to divide it up.
+It took us hours to go through our budget software (we use Actual) and manually divide them.

-Now, every time I put an entry into YNAB that is a business expense, I also enter it into the correct category tab.
-This makes it so easy when I do my taxes at the end of the year!
-I just look at the total for the top of each category and enter that!
+Now, every time we put an entry into Actual that is a business expense, we also enter it into the correct category tab.
+This makes it so easy when we do our taxes at the end of the year!
+We just look at the total for the top of each category and enter that.

 Side note: if you also itemize medical expenses, those need to be divided up into categories as well.
-I have a free spreadsheet on my website for categorizing those expenses that you can get here.
+We have a free spreadsheet on our website for categorizing those expenses that you can get here.

-As a blogger, most of my expenses are in the Advertising and Other categories.
-I do not sell anything physical, so I do not have any inventory expenses.
-You may have additional expenses for categories that I have not listed here.
+As a blogger, most of our expenses are in the Advertising and Other categories.
+We do not sell anything physical, so we do not have any inventory expenses.
+You may have additional expenses for categories that we have not listed here.
 If you do, it’s simple to make a copy of an existing tag and rename it to the category you want.

 A Word of Caution